Dead or Alive (video game): Development and release

 A Nintendo 64 port was rumored, but did not come to fruition.
 Dead or Alive was instead ported to the Sega Saturn exclusively for the Japanese market in 1997.
-Acclaim intended to bring the Saturn version to the UK by Christmas 1997, but plans were shelved for unknown reasons.
+The Japanese release was originally set for December, but the developers finished the conversion ahead of schedule and it was released on October 10.
+Acclaim intended to bring the Saturn version to the UK by Christmas 1997, but due to the Saturn's poor performance in Europe and North America, and with the Saturn's popularity in Japan on the decline by the end of 1997, plans for a European and North American release were canceled.
 When ported to the Saturn, the developers used Gouraud shading (a feature not available on Model 2) for the character models to compensate for the Saturn not being able to generate as many polygons as the Model 2 hardware.
 The Saturn conversion uses bitmaps and parallax scrolling in the same fashion as the Saturn version of Virtua Fighter 2.
 It also includes a new rendered intro and tournament and training modes.

 In 1998, Tecmo released Dead or Alive for the PlayStation in all regions.
 It was the first game designed for Sega arcade hardware to be ported to the PlayStation.
 This version included two new characters, a different graphics engine, a slightly revamped fighting engine, new alternate costumes, and new background music.
 Most of the PlayStation version's development team had worked on the original arcade version.
-Tecmo also released an upgrade titled Dead or Alive++ for the arcades in Japan which was based on the PlayStation version.
-This version was based on the PlayStation version with a slightly updated gameplay that was later expanded for the sequel, Dead or Alive 2.
+Also in 1998, Tecmo released for the arcades in Japan an upgrade titled Dead or Alive++, which was based on the PlayStation version with slightly updated gameplay that was later expanded for the sequel, Dead or Alive 2.